Sacred and Wild

 Alpha and Omega’s message of zero tolerance started the “Sacred and Wild” Campaign.

-No wild animal should have the past that they have had – one of captivity, exploitation and tragedy.
-They are white lions, the apex predator of the African Bushveldt, held sacred by the indigenous people who live in their endemic homeland.
+No wild animal should have a life of captivity, exploitation and tragedy.
+White lions, the apex predator of the African Bushveldt, are held sacred by the indigenous people who live in their endemic homeland.

 The greater Timbavati region in South Africa is the only place in the world where these rare white lions occur naturally.